abroche/Buffer-Manager/Readme.txt

 step by step that TAs can follow

 1. Run the program
-2. Program will ask to input the buffer size
+2. Program will take the buffer size from argv.
 3. Afterwards, the program will be ready for the next command.
 All commands are case insensitive (e.g., get == GET)
    IMPORTANT: You MUST input the record number/blockId with the command!
 For example, do "get 3" instead of just "get".
 Same with other commands.
     3.1 GET k
             For example, you can do "get 1".
-Otherwise it will throw an error.
+Otherwise it won't like it.
     3.2 SET k <string of 40 bytes>
             You can do "set <record number> <40 byte string>.
 Assumes the string is of 40 bytes.
     3.3 PIN blockId